jyopari/jyopari.github.io/LSH.md

 <br />
 The current process takes `O(dn + (num points in bucket)d)` where `d` is the number of dimensions for each vector and `n` is the number of boundary hyper planes.
 This approximately comes to `O(dlog(N))` where `N` is the total number of points.
 The log should make sense because the number of buckets grows exponentially as the number of boundaries increases.

-## Why we don't unformily chop space
+## Why we don't uniformly chop space
 Why go through all the hassle of creating random hyperplanes when we can just make them uniformly spaced like a grid in 2D.
-Well if we are just searching within a bucket, uniform or non-uniform doens't matter much.
+Well if we are just searching within a bucket, uniform or non-uniform doesn't matter much.
 But if we search outside the grid, then it will matter a lot more.
 We search outside the grid if we want to go through more points, which will increase accuracy but at the cost of time.
 To search outside the grid we need to compare hamming distances between buckets.
 For example, 1 means the point is on one side of a boundary, and 0 is the other side.
 So if we have 5 boundaries, a point's bucket is defined as the list of 1's and 0's like : [1,0,1,0,0].
 If another point's bucket list is : [0,0,1,0,0] then both points are in neighboring buckets because their hamming distance is 1, which just means that both points’ lists differ by one value (or one boundary).
 Increasing how far we are willing to search is determined by the hamming distance threshold, the higher it is the further out we can search.
 With this in mind the following figure from [this awesome article](http://tylerneylon.com/a/lsh1/) should answer the question of why we don't use uniform hyperplanes.
 <br />
 <img src="/LSH/Screen Shot 2021-06-03 at 1.27.21 AM.png" alt="drawing" width="900"/>
 <br />